 National Famine Commemoration 2017

-The 2017 National Famine Commemoration will take place on Saturday, 30th September 2017 at the Famine Warhouse 1848, Ballingarry, County Tipperary.
+The 2017 National Famine Commemoration took place on Saturday, 30th September 2017 at the Famine Warhouse 1848, Ballingarry, County Tipperary.

 National Famine Commemoration 2016